 Services Offered by AdvicePeriod

 AdvicePeriod offers financial planning and investment advisory services.
-As noted earlier, its emphasis is on helping people plan their financial life.
+Its emphasis is on helping people plan their financial life.
 Of course, investing is a core competency, but it is just one part of the financial plan package.
 Generally, the firm allocates client assets across passively managed index funds.
-But it will consider other strategies if it believes it can help the client meet its investment needs and if it believes it's appropriate based on the client's risk tolerance and other factors.
+But it will consider other strategies if it believes they can help clients meet their investment goals and if it believes they're appropriate based on the client's risk tolerance and other factors.

 AdvicePeriod Investment Philosophy

-AdvicePeriod relies heavily on passively managed or tax-advantaged securities including certain types of mutual funds and ETFs.
+AdvicePeriod relies heavily on passively managed or tax-advantaged securities including certain types of mutual funds and exchange-traded funds.
 But if the firm finds that other options may help you reach your investing goals, it will consider a wider net of securities.

 When evaluating active management strategies or alternative investments, the firm turns to reports and materials provided by leading firms that focus on investment manager research and due diligence